dms449/fxtension/README.md

 ![](screenshots/setting21.png "Logo Title Text 1")

+## Installation

 ## Quickstart
-This simple example can be seen inside `stevensd.settings.example` and visualized by running `stevensd.settings.example.Demo`.
+This simple example can be seen inside `stevensd.settings.examples` and visualized by running `stevensd.settings.examples.basic.BasicExample`.

 ```java
     // Create the controller for the settings dialog.